yandex-cloud/docs/en/speechkit/tts/api/tts-ogg.md

    * `lang`: [Language](../index.md#langs) of the text.
    * `voice`: [Voice](../voices.md) for speech synthesis.

-   The synthesized speech will be written to the `speech.ogg` file in the directory from which you sent your request.
+   The synthesized speech will be written to the `speech.ogg` file in the folder from which you sent your request.

 - C#